James Cook (running back)

-James Dalvin Cook (born September 25, 1999) is an American football running back for the Buffalo Bills of the National Football League (NFL).
-He played college football at Georgia.
+James Dalvin Cook III (born September 25, 1999) is an American professional football running back for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Bills in the second round of the 2022 NFL draft.
+As a member of the Bills, he has been a vital part of their revamped run game, becoming the team's first running back to rush for over 1,000 yards in a single season since 2017, as well as scoring 16 rushing touchdowns in a single season (tying a franchise record set in 1975) and earning two Pro Bowl nominations.

+Cook is the younger brother of former NFL running back Dalvin Cook.

-Early life and high school
+Early life

 Cook grew up in Miami, Florida, and attended Miami Central Senior High School.
 He rushed for 709 yards and eight touchdowns on 99 carries as a freshman.
 After his freshman year, Cook took extra courses and reclassified from a sophomore to a junior.
 As a senior, he rushed for 782 yards and 10 touchdowns on 91 carries.
 Cook rushed for 2,019 yards and 30 touchdowns during his high school career.

 Cook was a highly rated recruit and initially committed to play college football at Florida State, where his brother was playing, after his freshman year of high school.
-He later decommitted during the summer before his senior year.
+However, he later decommitted during the summer before his senior year.
 Cook later signed a letter of intent to play at Georgia after considering offers from Louisville and Florida.
 Cook transferred to Miami Northwestern Senior High School after his senior football season for his final semester of high school.
+Cook finished high school as a 4 star recruit.

 College career

 Cook played in 13 games as a freshman and gained 284 yards and scored two touchdowns on 41 carries with eight receptions for 89 yards.
 He played in all 14 of Georgia's games and rushed 31 times for 188 yards and two touchdowns while also catching 16 passes for 132 yards in his sophomore season.
 In 2020, Cook was the team's second-leading rusher with 303 yards and three touchdowns on 45 carries and caught 16 passes for 225 yards and two touchdowns.
 Cook missed the 2021 Peach Bowl following the death of his father.

 Cook rushed for 728 yards and seven touchdowns and caught 27 passes for 284 yards and four touchdowns as a senior as the Bulldogs won the 2022 College Football Playoff National Championship.
-He was the leading receiver for Georgia with 112 yards and one touchdown on four receptions in the team's 34-11 win over Michigan in the Orange Bowl semifinal game.
-After the end of the season, Cook declared that he would be entering the 2022 NFL Draft.
+He was the leading receiver for Georgia with 112 yards and one touchdown on four receptions in the team's 34–11 win over Michigan in the Orange Bowl semifinal game.
+After the end of the season, Cook declared that he would be entering the 2022 NFL draft.